LukasK13/ESBO-ETC/docs/source/configuration/target.rst

 Attributes:
     * | **val:** str
-      |   The path to the file containing the spectral flux densities.
+      |   The path to the file containing the spectral flux densities / radiances.
 For details on the required file structure see also :ref:`reading_csv`.